-The NOBLE Innovations in Community-Based Crime Reduction - Bessemer (NICBCR-B) project will undertake a 12-month Planning Phase, during which it will collect baseline data, conduct key informant interviews, and convene diverse focus groups consisting of key stakeholders.
+The NOBLE Byrne Criminal Justice Innovation - Bessemer (NBCJI-B) project will undertake a 12-month Planning Phase, during which it will collect baseline data, conduct key informant interviews, and convene diverse focus groups consisting of key stakeholders.
 At the beginning of the Planning Phase, a cross-sector partnership will be formed to advise and sustain the project.
-This NICBCR-B Partnership Advisory Board will bring key partners into the project to collaborate, provide essential subject matter expertise, and leverage resources.
-Partners will include the Bessemer Coalition, the University of Alabama at Birmingham, Bessemer Police Department, Bessmer Housing Authority, 100 Black Men of America, National Association of Police Athletic/Activities Leagues, Boys & Girls Clubs of America, The Educational Fund to Stop Gun Violence, and Movement Forward.
+This NBCJI-B Partnership Advisory Board will bring key partners into the project to collaborate, provide essential subject matter expertise, and leverage resources.
+Partners will include the Bessemer Coalition, the University of Alabama at Birmingham, Bessemer Police Department, Bessemer Housing Authority, 100 Black Men of America, National Association of Police Athletic/Activities Leagues, Boys & Girls Clubs of America, The Educational Fund to Stop Gun Violence, and Movement Forward.
 Other groups will be included when appropriate, as well as private citizens and community leaders.

 This proposal uses community-based participatory research (CBPR) as the methodological framework to determine the community's needs and effective interventions to reduce overall violence, with a focus on deadly encounters.
 The data collection, analysis, and research required to engage the community to develop mutli-level interventions will be accomplished during a 12-month data gathering phase through a scientifically sound, mixed-methods approach.

-The objective of the Planning Phase will be to determine how to advance the overarching project goals of:
+The objective of the Planning Phase will be to determine how to advance the following overarching project goals:

-- Strengthening collaboration between the police and community members,
+- Strengthen collaboration between the police and community members

-- Increasing the overall quality of life for all citizens in the affected community.
+- Increase the overall quality of life for all citizens in the affected community